furgerf/304cr-assignment-2/DESIGN.md

 - A player never moves backwards (to the tile he was on before) unless he ends up in a dead end.

 ## Method Analysis
 Because the map is unknown to the players, path finding could not be used (path finding is explored in detail in [assignment 1](https://github.com/furgerf/304cr-assignment-1)).
-This may lead to strange AI movement, which is very dependent on the actual map.
+This may lead to strange AI movement, which is dependent on the actual map.
+It appears that the randomly-generated maps are quite difficult for the AI entities.
 A way around this problem would be to use path finding on a partial map that expands with the player's map exploration.
 However, this was deemed to be overly complicated, as path finding is not requested in tis assignment.

+Another extension of the game related to this problem would be to give the AI players a memory of recently-visited tiles, and having them chose tiles they have not visited (often), rather than making decisions based on the influence map.
+However, this approach has drawbacks as well, for instance is it possible for several AI entities of the same team to always move in the same direction.

 Using the influence maps helps the players of opposing teams find each other.
 This quite simple method proved to be very effective at increasing the game experience.

 Due to the limited number of possible actions that can be taken, the two methods (FSM and DT) may look fairly similar.
 However, already here, it was clear that DT is a lot simpler, not in the sense of the underlying algorithm, but in the usage of the algorithm.
 As will be discussed in more detail in the [implementation file](https://github.com/furgerf/304cr-assignment-2/blob/master/IMPLEMENTATION.md), building the DT is a very general and thus re-usable problem.
 After the tree is built, all that is left to implement is how the actions are carried out.
-Thus, the decision-making and the reaction to the decisions can be separated nicely.
+Thus, the tree can be created before the game starts (preserving CPU resources during the game) and the decision-making and the reaction to the decisions can be separated nicely.

 A further advantage of DT is that each entity can have its own DT, giving the players individual behavior.
-This could be achieved for example by randomly assigning different (but reasonable) decisions for the same player status (e.g. cautious players that do not attack when injured and kamikaze players that disregard their health entirely).
+This could be achieved for example by randomly assigning different decisions for the same player status (e.g. cautious players that do not attack when injured and kamikaze players that disregard their health entirely).

 One of the main issues that was anticipated is that I have not programmed any games before or know any game engines.
-Thus, the game was not designed to be extremely complex, as the complete game would have to be written from scratch.
+Thus, the game was not designed to be overly complex, as the complete game had to be written from scratch.